google/gnxi/README.md

 # gNxI Tools

+*   gNMI - gRPC Network Management Interface
-gNxi - gRPC Network Management/Operations Interface
+*   gNOI - gRPC Network Operations Interface

 A collection of tools for Network Management that use the gNMI and gNOI protocols.